Natalie-2004/Java/README.md

 Visitor is a behavioral design pattern that lets you separate algorithms from the objects on which they operate, so that making adding new operation more easier without modifying the algo itself. <br/>

-**Note: when calling methods in Visitor Class, we can't use polymorphism since the method signature are not the same (i.e industry is a child of city and their execute method are the same name, polymorphism doesn't work).
+**Note: when calling methods in Visitor Class, we can't use polymorphism since input argument have inheritance relationship -> polymorphism is dealling with Earlt/Static Binding.
 You can't use method overloading either since input argument has inheritance relationship.**

 **Instead, we introduce double dispatch.**